MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 The next step is to determine the strain engraftment of the selected MAGs from the donor to few selected recipients.
 We will use anvio workflows, which is a snakemake wrapper for anvi'o.
 You can learn more about anvi'o workflows here: [https://merenlab.org/2018/07/09/anvio-snakemake-workflows](https://merenlab.org/2018/07/09/anvio-snakemake-workflows) and about Snakemake, the workflow manager used with anvi'o workflows, from here: [https://snakemake.readthedocs.io/en/stable/](https://snakemake.readthedocs.io/en/stable/).

-Before we can run the workflow, we need to fetch the recipient data, pre-process the annotated genome files (Genbank files from prokka) for anvi'o and prepare few files for the workflow.
+Before we can run the workflow, we need to fetch the recipient data, pre-process the annotated genome files (Genbank files from bakta) for anvi'o and prepare few files for the workflow.

 The strain engraftment workflow will be run in a separate folder `07_RECIPIENTS`.
 We'll put all output files and files we make in this folder.